IBM/packer-plugin-ibmcloud/README.md

 ### Install it using a shell script
-1. Go to vsi-linux-setup folder
+1. Go to vsi-setup folder
-   `$ cd vsi-linux-setup`
+   `$ cd vsi-setup`
-2. Copy files to a folder called "temp" inside linux machine
+2. Choose the right installation for your instance: macOS, ubuntu.
+   - Here, setup-ubuntu.sh is used.
-3. Give permission to setup.sh (Setup plugin on your machine)
+3. Give permission to setup-ubuntu.sh (Setup plugin on your machine)
-   1. `chmod +x setup.sh`
+   - `chmod +x setup-ubuntu.sh`
-4. run `. ./setup.sh`
+4. run `. ./setup-ubuntu.sh`
 5. run `go generate ./builder/ibmcloud/...`
 6. run `go build`
+7. Follow steps 4-6 Using a Docker Container

 ### Install it manually